jelasin/multiarch-gdbserver-static/README.md

 ****

-If you encounter the following error during compilation, please use [musl-gcc](https://musl.cc/).
+If you encounter the following error during compilation, please use [musl-gcc](https://musl.cc/) or uClibc-ng.

 This situation usually occurs in higher version compilations.